 How much does Camp Casa cost?

 The cost of Camp Casa is $400, plus a non-refundable $50.00 registration fee.

 Scholarships are available.
 Click here for more information.

 Do you have a camp for younger children?

 Yes!
-Camp Casa Jr. is for campers ages 4 to 8 and consists of 4 separate week-long sessions.
-Sign up for as many sessions as you want!
+Camp Casa Jr. is for campers ages 4 to 8 and consists of 2 separate week-long sessions.
 Campers will learn creative expression using their voice, body and imagination, in a fun, no-pressure environment, with classes taught by seasoned theatre and education professionals.
 In addition to acting, singing and dancing, campers will also get to make lots of fun theatre crafts to bring home with them at the end of camp!
 Sessions meet Monday – Friday for three hours each day.
 Click here for more information on Camp Casa Jr.

 What if my summer plans change and I need to cancel my registration?